auranic/ClinTrajan/README.md

-# Methodology and software for quantifying trajectories in clinical datasets
+# Methodology and software for quantifying pseudotemporal trajectories in clinical datasets

 ## Specificity of clinical datasets